blockchain-lab-um/ssi-snap-docs/docs/rpc-methods.md

 1. didMethod - name of did method ("did:ethr" or "did:key").
 Must be one of methods returned by `getAvailableMethods`.

+   _Note: DID:KEY support is experimental and still under development!_

 ```typescript
 const response = await ethereum.request({
   method: "wallet_invokeSnap",